Goffs Art & Photography Department

 Year 10 & 11 GCSE Photography

-Building on the skills learned in Year 9, students continue to explore themes through a wide range of camera and editing techniques.
+Over the 2 year course we build up skills and knowledge on camera techniques and editing techniques.
+Work is carried out in the form of projects.
+Students look at a wide range of artists to inspire their ideas.
+We teach them to analyse imagery in order to understand the importance of subject, element, media and intention, through written annotation.
+They will learn to use a camera manually, experiment with backgrounds and lighting.
+They will also learn more creative techniques in editing, both on and off the computer (drawing, stitching, weaving onto photographs).
+Our aim is to teach them to be confident photographers and explorative artists.
 We encourage creative practice incorporating editing on and off the computer.
 We follow the AQA GCSE Photography: lens based and light based media course.
 The portfolio (coursework) makes up 60% of the course and the timed examination period is 40%.
 The exam is a project set externally by AQA.
 Students follow a starting point from the exam paper over about 10 weeks making work in relation to it.
 At the end students are given 10 hours to complete a final piece.
 Drawing and written annotation is a compulsory part of the AQA specification.

 Year 12 AS Photography